trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 *   CZECH
 *   SERBIAN_LATIN_ONLY
 *   HUNGARIAN
+*   US_DVORAK

-### SSH/PGP Challenge Mode {#challenge-mode}
+### Derived Key User Input Mode {#derived-challenge-mode}

+OnlyKey supports automatic generation of keys that may be used for SSH and PGP/GPG with the [onlykey-agent app](https://docs.crp.to/onlykey-agent.html).

-By default, you must enter a 3 digit challenge code on OnlyKey to perform SSH or PGP operation.
+The default setting is "Challenge Code Required" which requires a 3 digit challenge code to be entered on OnlyKey to perform SSH or PGP/GPG operation.
 This is great for security but for some users a more convenient approach may be preferred.
-With challenge mode off, a physical press on any key is all that is required to perform the SSH or PGP operation.
+With "Button Press Required", a physical press on any key is all that is required to perform the operation.

+### Stored Key User Input Mode {#stored-challenge-mode}

+OnlyKey supports [import of existing OpenPGP keys](https://docs.crp.to/usersguide.html#loading-keys) using the [OnlyKey app](https://docs.crp.to/app.html).
+These keys once imported are securely stored in OnlyKey hardware and may be used to perform SSH or PGP/GPG operations with the [onlykey-agent app](https://docs.crp.to/onlykey-agent.html) or in the browser with the [OnlyKey WebCrypt](https://docs.crp.to/webcrypt.html).

+By default, you must enter a 3 digit challenge code on OnlyKey to perform SSH or PGP/GPG operation.
+If a more convenient approach is preferred "Button Press Required" may be set so that a physical press on any key is all that is required.

+### HMAC Mode {#hmac-mode}

+OnlyKey supports HMAC challenge-response.
+By default, user input (button press) is required on OnlyKey to perform HMAC operation.
+For some use cases such as full-disk encryption no button press may be preferred.
+With "Button Press Not Required", HMAC challenge-response operations may be performed without user interaction.

 ### Backup Key Mode {#backup-key-mode}

-By default, you can change your backup key/passphrase at any time by entering your PIN to put the device in config mode.
+You can change your backup key/passphrase at any time by entering your PIN to put the device in config mode.
 By setting backup key mode to locked, the backup key/passphrase may not be changed.
 This setting provides extra security so that even if an adversary has your PIN and has physical access to your device they would not be able to backup and restore your data.

+{% include important.html content="With OnlyKey Go, if no PIN is set the backup key is locked by default." %}

 ### Configurable Wipe Mode {#configurable-wipe-mode}

 **Use Case #1** - If you are using the plausible deniability feature there is one scenario where an adversary may be able to determine that you were using the plausible deniability feature.
 This is possible if the adversary enters 10 incorrect PINs causing your OnlyKey to wipe all data and then they go to reconfigure the OnlyKey.
 The adversary would be able to determine during setup if the device has the Standard Edition firmware or the International Travel Edition firmware.
 At this point the device is wiped the adversary would not have access to any sensitive information but the adversary would know that your device is capable of encryption which in some areas may be undesirable.
 To address this issue you can set the wipe mode of your OnlyKey to Full Wipe.
 Given the same scenario with Full Wipe set when 10 incorrect PINs are entered the device will completely wipe all information including the firmware from your OnlyKey.
 No useful information would be available to an adversary concerning what firmware you were running and in order to use the device new firmware must be loaded.

 **Use Case #2** - You just like to be absolutely sure that everything including the firmware has been eliminated from your device when a factory default occurs.

+### Sysadmin Mode {#sysadmin-mode}

+By default, OnlyKey may only type regular keyboard characters, TAB, and RETURN.
+This is useful for entering usernames, passwords, etc. For more advanced use cases such as for system administrators it may be helpful to utilize modifier keys to save time while entering common keystrokes such as CTRL-ALT-DEL, and then entering a username/password.
+With "Sysadmin Mode" set this permits the use of the following modifier and additional keys to be stored and typed by OnlyKey:

+- Ctrl (\c)
+- Shift (\s)
+- Alt (\a)
+- Windows (PC) or Clover (Mac) (\g)
+- Tab (\t)
+- Return (\r)
+- Printscreen (\p)
+- Home (\h)
+- Page Up (\u)
+- Page Down (\o)
+- End (\e)
+- Delete (\d)
+- Backspace (\b)
+- Arrow-Up (\U)
+- Arrow-Down (\D)
+- Arrow-Left (\L)
+- Arrow-Right (\R)
+- Escape (\E)
+- Delay (\#) # is number of seconds to wait

+{% include important.html content="Once you enable this feature you will no longer be able to set slot values without first putting OnlyKey into config mode.
+This adds an extra layer of security for system administrators." %}

+Once enabled, this can be used like this:

+i.e. To press Ctrl-Alt-Del, release Ctrl-Alt-Del, delay 3 seconds, press TAB, enter username, and enter password:

+" \c\a\d  \3 USERNAME \t PASSWORD"

+Notice that a space followed by the '\' character is used to begin " \c\a\d " and one space is used to end (resets modifier keys).
+Here are some other common examples:

+- To enter Ctrl+Alt+T (the shortcut to open terminal in Ubuntu), then delay two seconds, then enter a command into terminal " \c\at  \2 ssh user@domain"

+- To enter Windows+R (the shortcut to run a command in Windows), then delay two seconds, then enter a command into command prompt " \gr  \2 powershell.exe"

+- To enter text into fields 1, 3, and 5 of a multiple field form and then submit " \t textforfield#1 \t  \t textforfield#3 \t  \t textforfield#5 \r "

+### Configurable Lock Button {#configurable-lock-button}

+One of the buttons on OnlyKey can be configured as a lock button.
+When the lock button is pressed the OnlyKey locks and the OnlyKey sends keystrokes to lock the computer (Windows+L for Windows and Linux, CTRL+SHIFT+EJECT for Mac).

+### Configurable Indicator Light (LED) Brightness {#configurable-led-brightness}

+The multicolor LED on OnlyKey is set to medium (8) brightness by default.
+Brightness may be adjusted between 1 (dimmest) and 10 (brightest).

 ## Encryption Keys {#encryption-keys}